Fed needs better way to signal policy, officials say

 “It could be hard to do it (tapering) in October without losing face, but I don’t see why we couldn’t do it,” he told a banking conference in Stockholm.
 “It’s going to be harder for us to communicate credibly in the future,” he told reporters.
 Lacker is not a voting member of the policy committee this year.

+Kansas City Fed chief Esther George, the lone dissenter at last week’s meeting, also felt that the central bank had done its mission some harm by deciding not to taper.

+“Delaying action not only allows potential costs to grow, it also has the potential to threaten the credibility and the predictability of future monetary policy actions,” she told the Colorado Economic Forum at a dinner in Denver.

-A third official, Minneapolis Fed chief Narayana Kocherlakota, said the Fed had only itself to blame if markets swing wildly in “misguided” reaction to its meeting-by-meeting decisions on bond buying.
+A fourth official, Minneapolis Fed chief Narayana Kocherlakota, said the Fed had only itself to blame if markets swing wildly in “misguided” reaction to its meeting-by-meeting decisions on bond buying.

 “It is a problem of the (Fed‘s) own making, because we have not been sufficiently clear about what we are going to do down the road,” he said.

-He called for a renewed focus by Fed policymakers on bringing down unemployment, like former Fed Chairman Paul Volcker’s single-minded focus on bringing down inflation in 1979.
+Kocherlakota called for a renewed focus by Fed policymakers on bringing down unemployment, like former Fed Chairman Paul Volcker’s single-minded focus on curbing inflation in 1979.

 The central bank, he said, should do whatever it takes to drive U.S. unemployment lower, although not necessarily by buying even more bonds.
 For instance, it could lower the interest rate it charges banks to keep their excess reserves at the Fed, he said.